 At the westernmost part of the park, a massive off-leash dog area runs along the sand, partitioned off by a fence.
 You’ll hear the occasional splash as wet dogs leap into the water to play fetch, as good puppers do.

-There's sand, if you want to flop in the sun.
-The recreational sports beach is just each of the bathing beach, offering Stand Up Paddling opportunities and windsurfing for people who like to be more active.
+The recreational sports beach is just east of the bathing beach, offering Stand Up Paddling opportunities and windsurfing.